influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withLabels(labels)
 ```

-Labels assigned to all metrics scraped from the targets.
+"Labels assigned to all metrics scraped from the targets."

 ### fn spec.targets.staticConfig.withLabelsMixin